Gainesville, Georgia

-The city of Gainesville is the county seat of Hall County, Georgia, United States.
+Gainesville is a city in and the county seat of Hall County, Georgia, United States.
 As of the 2020 census, the city had a population of 42,296.
-Because of its large number of poultry processing plants, it is often called the "Poultry Capital of the World."
-Gainesville is the principal city of the Gainesville, Georgia Metropolitan Statistical Area, which is included in the Atlanta–Sandy Springs–Gainesville, Georgia Combined Statistical Area.
+Because of its large number of poultry processing plants, it has been called the "Poultry Capital of the World."
+Gainesville is the principal city of the Gainesville, Georgia metropolitan area, which is included in Metro Atlanta.

 History

 Gainesville was established as "Mule Camp Springs" by European-American settlers in the early 1800s.
 Less than three years after the organization of Hall County on December 15, 1818, Mule Camp Springs was renamed "Gainesville" on April 21, 1821.
 It was named in honor of General Edmund P. Gaines, a hero of the War of 1812 and a noted military surveyor and road-builder.
 Gainesville was selected to be the county seat and chartered by the Georgia General Assembly on November 30, 1821.

 A gold rush that began in nearby Lumpkin County in the 1830s resulted in an increase in the number of settlers and the beginning of a business community.
 In the middle of the 19th century, Gainesville had two important events.
 In 1849, it became established as a resort center, with people attracted to the springs.
 In 1851, much of the small city was destroyed by fire.

-After the Civil War, Gainesville began to grow from 1870.
+Around 1870, after the Civil War, Gainesville began to grow.
 In 1871 The Atlanta and Richmond Air-Line Railway, later re-organized into The Atlanta and Charlotte Air Line Railroad, began to stop in Gainesville, increasing its ties to other markets and stimulating business and population.
 It grew from 1,000 in 1870, to over 5,000 by 1900.

 By 1898, textile mills had become the primary driver of the economy, with the railroad integral to delivering raw cotton and carrying away the mills' products.
 With the revenues generated by the mills, in 1902, Gainesville became the first city south of Baltimore to install street lamps.
 On March 1, 1905, free mail delivery began in Gainesville, and on August 10, 1910, the Gainesville post office was opened.
 On December 22, 1915, the city's first high-rise, the Jackson Building, had its formal opening.
 In 1919 Southern Bell made improvements to the phone system.